 Luxury: Rooms and suites feature tasteful design, teak flooring, and private courtyards or balconies.
 Flat-screen cable TVs, free WiFi, and coffee machines.
 The Anantara Chiang Mai Resort has a well-equipped fitness centre and offers yoga and aerobics classes.
 A true piece of luxury in Chiang Mai

-If you prefer a home away from home-style accommodation in Chiang Mai then Air BnB is the best choice for you.
+If you prefer a home away from home-style accommodation in Chiang Mai then an apartment is the best choice for you.
 There are so many options for singles, families, and budget-friendly options as well.
-Check out the map below to find the perfect Chiang Mai Airbnb
+Search Airbnb or check out the map below to find the perfect Chiang Mai apartment

 How to get to Chiang Mai